Web Toolbar by Wibiya

 - GOV Gasteig Open Video, Munich, Germany, 10 Dec 2012 - 25 Jan 2013

-- Playgrounds Digital Arts Festival, Tilburg, NL, 22 Nov - 2 Dec (Max Hattler solo show at SEA Foundation / Gust van Dijk Project Room)
+- Playgrounds Digital Arts Festival, Tilburg, NL, 22 Nov - 2 Dec (Expo Max Hattler at Gust van Dijk Project Room)

 - HEAD - Geneva University of Art and Design, Switzerland, 22 Nov (artist talk)